nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-use-rich-text-editor-rte-for-article-publishing.md

 ## Configuring the Query

 By default, inserting images in the rich text editor will reference the current content stored in any document having the `Picture` facet.

-Depending on your needs, you may want to change the query to retrieve specific document types, documents in a specific state (e.g. only return approved images).
+This is achieved by calling the `document_picker` page provider, which you may want to change to retrieve specific document types, documents in a specific state (e.g. only return approved images).
 You may even want users to pick only the latest version available for greater control.

 Here's a quick example to retrieve only the latest version of an image.